Mikolaj-Mroz/Statsify/README.md

 # [spotify-statistics-web-app](http://statsify.eu-central-1.elasticbeanstalk.com/)

-THE WEBSITE ISN'T PRODUCTION READY AS I'M WAITING FOR SPOTIFY TO ACCEPT MY REQUEST.
-NONETHELESS THE WEBSITE WILL BE 100% WORKING WHEN THEY ACCEPT MY REQUEST.
+THE WEBSITE ISN'T READY TO USE.
+TO TEST IT CONTACT ME PERSONALLY BY MAIL.

 ![STATSIFY Website](https://i.ibb.co/zbm4MFp/indexscreen.png)